OzEmail

-OzEmail was a major Internet service provider (ISP) in Australia, until it was acquired by iiNet on 28 February 2005.
+OzEmail Pty Limited was a major Internet service provider (ISP) in Australia, until it was acquired by iiNet on 28 February 2005.

 History

 In the early 1980s, Sean Howard was the editor of the Australian Personal Computer magazine and subsequently founded Microtex 666, the largest service provider on Telecom Australia's Viatel service.
 In 1992, he sold his share of Computer Publications to Australian Consolidated Press and founded pioneering email service Oz-E-mail.
 At this time, OzEmail had eight staff members and was creating a system to integrate Lotus Software Cc:Mail, MicrosoftMail and Novell MHS Mail systems.
 The initial network consisted of 16 POPs around Australia.

 In 1994 businessmen Malcolm Turnbull and Trevor Kennedy invested and the business was relaunched as internet service provider OzEmail.

 On 28 May 1996, OzEmail became the first Australian tech stock ever to list on the NASDAQ.
 With the trading symbol OZEMY, over A$50 million in investment capital was raised.
 Two years later, OzEmail listed on the Australian Securities Exchange (ASX) with the symbol OZM.